juxor/afaq/markdown/secI7.md

 > _Second Murderer: O, in the Duke of Gloucester's purse."_

-Therefore, as far as _"The Law"_ defending individual rights, it creates the necessary conditions (such as the de-personalisation of ethics, the existence of concentrations wealth, and so on) for undermining individual ethical behaviour, and so respect for other individual's rights.
+Therefore, as for_"The Law"_ defending individual rights, it creates the necessary conditions (such as the de-personalisation of ethics, the existence of concentrations wealth, and so on) for undermining individual ethical behaviour, and so respect for other individual's rights.
 As English